utiasDSL/ra_sam/README.md

 # Range-aided Localization
 This repository contains code for range-aided localization.
 The code supports two different modes of sensor fusion.
-More details on the algorithm will be made available soon.
+More details on the algorithm will be made available shortly.

+## Note
+Not all features of the algorithm have been merged.
+We are in the process of updating the code base.

 ## Installation
 For installing necessary dependencies and building instructions please see [installation](https://github.com/utiasDSL/ra_lan/tree/main#dependencies).